parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 deviation---as precise numbers.
 The problem is, some aggregates are misleading.

-**Example.** The sales group at at a particular organization looks at the metric of *average deal size*.
+**Example.** The sales group at at a particular organization looks at the metric of *average deal size* of open deals.
 The intuition is that larger deals are a better use of time than doing several small deals.
-The problem is that a few large deals can move the average up significantly, and make the metric look better superficially even when the majority of the deals are small.
+The problem is that a few large deals or even a single large deal can move the average up significantly, and make the metric look better superficially even when the majority of the deals are small.
+Once the large deal is closed, the average drops significantly, prompting questions and un-necessary digging into past data.
 What is required is metrics like median, 75th and 90th percentile that give some idea about the distribution of deals.
-Even a median as a starting point would prevent a single large deal from skewing the metric.
-Since the BI tool does not provide that, it is easier to stick to a misleading metric.
+Even just a single metric---the median---would prevent a single large deal from skewing the metric.
+However, the system of record does not provide this aggregate as a function out of the box, and the group is now resigned to looking at a highly precise metric that paints the wrong picture.

 **Example.** An internet user who works in technical support [writes][slashdot-support-SLA] that he has a metric of what percentage of